 - Managing and Accessing HSA Funds

-A Health Savings Account (HSA) is a tax-advantaged savings account designed specifically for medical expenses.
-This is only available to individuals with high-deductible health plans (HDHP).
-The funds deposited into an HSA can be used to pay for qualified medical expenses, including deductibles, copayments, and certain medical procedures.
-HSAs are unique in that the funds contributed to the account can roll over from year to year, allowing them to accumulate and grow over time.
+Savings Account (HSA) is a tax-advantaged savings account designed specifically for medical expenses.
+This is only available to individuals with high-deductible health plans (HDHP). be used to pay for qualified medical expenses, including deductibles, copayments, and certain procedures.
+HSAs are unique in that the funds contributed to the account can roll over from year to them to accumulate and grow over time.

 Tax Advantages of HSAs